Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 document for these distributions.

 ### <a name="mac-install"></a>Step 2 [Mac]: Run the `install.sh` Script
+You will need to follow the steps outlined on
+[this guide](http://docs.python-guide.org/en/latest/starting/install3/osx/#install3-osx)
-It is recommended to follow the steps outlined on [this guide](http://docs.python-guide.org/en/latest/starting/install3/osx/#install3-osx) to install Batch Shipyard on a Python3 installation rather than the default Python 2.7 that is shipped with Mac OS X. However, if you prefer to use the system defaulted Python 2.7, the installation will work with that environment as well.
+to install Batch Shipyard on a Python3 installation rather than the default Python2 that is shipped with Mac OS X.

 The `install.sh` script supports isolated installation through a virtual environment so that other system-wide or user python dependencies are left